-At this point you are ready to use this material in your CAESAR II input file.
+At this point, you are ready to use this material in your CAESAR II input file.
 Remember that these changes do not affect the CAESAR II material database as the changes are stored in a user-defined database.
 However, user-defined materials are used by default in place of the CAESAR II material entries when new files are created.

 When you next open your input file you will be prompted that the material properties have changed as shown in Fig. 5.

 You should select the No-Update option (Fig. 5) to read in the new material properties and begin using your material in your input file.
-Now the error checker will not show the earlier material error and problem will be solved.
+Now the error checker will not show the earlier material error and the problem will be solved.